 The Right Portion Starts With the Right Size Plate or Bowl

 Studies show that we eat with our eyes as well as our sense of smell and our taste.
 If you have the correct portion size on an extremely large plate, the portions will look small and unsatisfactory.
 However, if you use the right size plate, those that are about 10 inches in diameter, it looks more appealing.
 A slightly smaller plate with normal portion size looks larger and eating that portion will psychologically help you to feel full.

 The Right Foods in the Right Quantity

 Once you have filled ½ your plate with vegetables (you can include a couple of pieces of fruit daily, this also works well as a snack), then lean protein should take up ¼ of the plate.
 The rule of thumb is that meat should be about the size and thickness as the palm of your hand.
-Proteins include meats like chicken and turkey breast, cuts of lamb, lean cuts of beef, meats such as venison, emu and more.
-In addition, fish should be part of a healthy diet, salmon is high in omega 3 fatty acids and lighter, white fish is a great protein option.
+Proteins include meats like chicken and turkey, cuts of lamb, beef, meats such as venison, emu and more.
+In addition, fish can be part of a healthy diet.
+Salmon is high in omega 3 fatty acids and lighter, white fish is a great protein option.
 Vegetarians can get their protein from eggs, non-GMO tofu and other foods used in combination.